-Enrollment increases using either schedule and either occupancy rate indicate a need for 3 GP Large rooms, 3 additional 2-D art rooms, 1 drafting room, at least 3 new CTE labs (labeled "Robotics and Other Tech."), plus a new culinary arts lab/classroom and a new photo lab/classroom to allow for expansion of maxed-out programs, a fitness lab, and possibly another vocal music room.
-Moving the Medical Science program to the Minnie Howard campus requires three lab spaces and other classroom spaces, which are included in the GP Large and GP Standard room counts.
+Enrollment increases using either schedule and either occupancy rate indicate a need for 3 additional 2-D art rooms, 1 computer lab, 1 drafting room, at least 3 new CTE labs plus a new culinary arts lab/classroom and a new photo lab/classroom (to allow for expansion of maxed-out programs), a fitness lab, and possibly another vocal music room.

-At the higher occupancy rates (6 of 7 and 7 of 8) at least 2 more PE teaching stations (and more if class size is to be reduced), and 1 additional ROTC classroom are needed in both schedules.
-At the lower occupancy rates (5.75 of 7 and 6.75 of 8) at least 3 more PE teaching stations (and more if class size is to be reduced), and 2 additional ROTC classroom are needed.
-At the lower occupancy rates we need 8 dry labs and 6 wet labs in both schedules.
+At the higher occupancy rates (6 of 7 and 7 of 8) 6 dry labs, 8 General Purpose Large rooms, at least 2 more PE teaching stations (and more if class size is to be reduced), and 1 additional JROTC classrooms are needed in both schedules.
+At the lower occupancy rates (5.75 of 7 and 6.75 of 8), 7 dry labs, 7 General Purpose Large rooms, at least 3 more PE teaching stations (and more if class size is to be reduced), and 2 additional JROTC classroom are needed.

-At the higher occupancy rates we need 8 dry labs and 6 wet labs in the 7-course plan and 7 dry labs 5 wet labs in the 8-course plan.
+At the higher occupancy rates, we need 5 wet labs in the 7-course plan and 4 wet labs in the 8-course plan.
+At the lower occupancy rates we need 5 wet labs in both schedules.
+At the lower occupancy rates we need 9 GP Large rooms in the 7-course plan and 8 GP Large rooms in the 8-course plan.

-Finally, for General Purpose Standard classrooms we need a minimum of 43 in the 7-course schedule and 40 in the 8-course schedule at the higher occupancy rate, and we need 50 rooms in the 7-course schedule and 46 in the 8-course schedule at the lower occupancy rate.
+Finally, for General Purpose Standard classrooms we need a minimum of 46 in the 7-course schedule and 43 in the 8-course schedule at the higher occupancy rate, and we need 52 rooms in the 7-course schedule and 48 at the lower occupancy rate.